 Sixth Grade: The Wilderness Experience is a theme that focuses on personal growth, teamwork, outdoor skills, and stewardship.
 Through weekly day trips, such as rock-climbing and canoeing, sixth graders experience challenges that help them develop a wide range of skills, which are tested during a culminating five-day backpacking expedition to Shawnee National Forest in southern Illinois.
 Throughout the theme, students also learn to reflect upon and take responsibility for their learning.
 They discover more about their personal and collective strengths, ultimately learning that they can do more than they first thought they could.
 In the end, students learn many lessons, such as perseverance, trust, and cooperation, which they can then apply to many situations throughout their school and personal lives.
 Academic integrations include connected literature study, problem-solving skills, reflective writing, and research projects.

-Environmental Issues
+Environmental Innovations

-Seventh Grade: Students look at a variety of environmental topics, including global access to resources like food and water, types and uses of energy, and pollution.
-Students engage in a variety of readings, in-class activities, simulations, documentaries, and field trips as they learn about and discuss the issues that impact our world.
-Students also work on their presentation skills as they research and present “current events” that relate to issues of environmental concern that are of particular interest to them.
+Seventh Grade: In Environmental Innovations, students look at a variety of environmental topics, including global access to resources and solutions of various types for uses of energy and pollution.
+Students engage in a variety of readings, in-class activities, documentaries, and field experiences as they learn about and discuss the issues that impact our world.
+Students also work on debate and presentation skills as they research and present issues of environmental concern that are of particular interest to them.
+Finally, throughout the trimester, students explore cycling as an alternative form of transportation.
+Students learn, among other things, how to perform trail bike maintenance, operate, follow and create safety routines, and ride safely in a group on bike paths.

-Urban Experience
+Urban and Social Justice Experience

 Field Ecology